Peter-Koenig/p2d2-docs-hub/en/administrationshandbuch/server-architektur/lxc-ory-iam.md

 quality:
   completeness: 85
   accuracy: 80
-  reviewed: true
+  reviewed: false
-  reviewer: Peter König
+  reviewer: (Translation: KI)
-  reviewDate: 2025-11-29
+  reviewDate: null
 ---

 # LXC: Ory IAM (Planned)

 ::: warning In Planning
 This container is **not yet implemented**.
-This documentation describes the planned architecture based on best practices for IAM integration.
+The documentation describes the planned architecture based on best practices for IAM integration.
 :::

 ## Container Specification (Planned)